David Suchet: Television and film

 In 2003, Suchet starred as the ambitious Cardinal Wolsey in the two-part ITV drama Henry VIII opposite Ray Winstone as Henry VIII and Helena Bonham Carter as Anne Boleyn.
 In May 2006, he played the role of the fallen press baron Robert Maxwell in Maxwell, a BBC2 dramatisation of the final 18 months of Maxwell's life.
 In 2006, he voiced Poirot in the adventure game Agatha Christie: Murder on the Orient Express.

 At Christmas 2006, he played the vampire hunter Abraham Van Helsing in a BBC adaptation of Bram Stoker's novel Dracula.
 He appeared in the disaster film Flood, released in August 2007, as the Deputy Prime Minister of the United Kingdom, at a time when London is devastated by flooding.
 Suchet appeared on daytime-TV chat show Loose Women on 6 February 2008 to talk about his film The Bank Job, in which he played Lew Vogel, alongside Jason Statham and Saffron Burrows.
 In 2008, he took part in the genealogy documentary series Who Do You Think You Are?.

 He starred in the 2009 CBC made-for-TV film Diverted.
 He starred as the main antagonist, Reacher Gilt, in the 2010 Sky TV adaptation of Going Postal, based on Pratchett's book of the same name.
 He appeared in the film Act of God as Benjamin Cisco.
 In 1987, Suchet played a bigfoot hunter in Harry and the Hendersons.
 He had roles in two Michael Douglas films, A Perfect Murder and The In-Laws.
 In 1997, he starred in the independent film Sunday.

 Between 2014 and 2015, Suchet appeared in and narrated two BBC Television documentaries, undertaking an epic journey spanning the Mediterranean, inspired by the life and travels of the apostles St. Peter and St. Paul.

 In 2016, Suchet took on the role of the narrator in the BBC live production of Peter Pan Goes Wrong, where he serves as the sole "professional" among the cast.
-At one point during the broadcast, when one of the actors is electrocuted, he is asked to distract the audience.
+At one point during the broadcast, when one of the actors, Annie (who is playing Tinker Bell), is electrocuted, he is asked to distract the audience.
 His solution is to take Captain Hook's moustache and start acting like Poirot, even delivering his lines in a Belgian accent.
-This prompts the director (who is also playing Captain Hook) to retrieve the moustache and dismiss Suchet.
+This prompts the director, Chris Bean (who is also playing Captain Hook), to retrieve the moustache and dismiss Suchet.

 In 2017, Suchet starred as Dr Fagan in the BBC One adaptation of Evelyn Waugh's Decline and Fall, and guest starred in the role of a character called "The Landlord", for an episode of the tenth series of Doctor Who entitled Knock Knock.

+He was the presenter for the documentary Travels with Agatha Christie & David Suchet and in 2026 he was the presenter for another documentary Mysteries on the Nile with Sir David Suchet.